Fadedrifleman/Fadedrifleman/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning MERN stack
 - 💞️ I’m looking to collaborate on DApp projects
-- 📫 How to reach me : email: fadedrifleman@gmail.com
+- 📫 How to reach me : fadedrifleman@gmail.com

 <!---
 Fadedrifleman/Fadedrifleman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.